-Practical Training to Incorporate in Kendo Practice
+Incorporating Practical Muscle Training into Kendo Practice

 Muscle Training for Explosive Strength

-Training up your Calf
+Training your Calves

-The calf muscles can be trained up simply by standing on your toes.
+The calf muscles can be trained simply by standing on your toes.
 It seems easy, but repeating it slowly many times can be quite tiring.
 Imagine grabbing the floor with your toes.
 If you can get a good grip with your toes, it gives also gives you a stronger kick, so be mindful of that too during this training.

 - Stand on the floor barefooted and open your feet to the width of your shoulders.